 Like I mentioned above, stocks with wide bid vs. ask spreads trade infrequently.
 Even if you trade with limit orders, they can sit unexecuted on the bid or ask for days.

 To avoid this scenario, why don’t you run a test on the market?
 You can simply increase the buy limit price and decreasing the sell limit price by small increments.

-For example, if Dan sits at the top of the bid at $1.00, and the best offer is $1.25, he could perform price discovery.
-For starters, he could raise his limit order by 5 cents every day to see if the seller will come down on her bid price.
+For example, if a trader sits at the top of the bid at $1.00, and the best offer is $1.25, they could perform price discovery.
+For starters, they could raise their limit order by 5 cents every day to see if the seller will come down on their bid price.